autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/digital-twin-simulation/panosim-tutorial.md

 PanoSim is an integrated testing simulation platform for anoautonomous driving, and its technologies and product development.

 [PanoSim and Autoware co-simulation tutorial](https://gitee.com/wobuzhuchele/panosim-autoware/blob/master/README.en.md).
-Based on PanoSim V32 and Autoware.universe, it includes bridge, map ,scenarios, installation tutorial.
+Based on PanoSim V32 and Autoware.universem,it includes bridge,map ,scenarios, installation tutorial.

 ## Instructions